virgo-agent-toolkit/super-agent/README.md

 [-1,true]
 ```

-Notice that the calls to your serialized function were prefixed with it's ID
+Notice that the calls to your serialized function were prefixed with its ID
 inverted.

 The agent can also send your serialized functions.
 Try it with echo.